cwwang1979/TR-MAMIL_EndometrialCancer_Subtype_TMB/README.md

 - Python (3.7.7), h5py (2.10.0), matplotlib (3.1.1), numpy (1.18.1), opencv-python (4.1.1), openslide-python (1.1.1), pandas (1.2.4), pillow (6.1.0), PyTorch (1.13.1+cu116), scikit-learn (0.22.1), scipy (1.4.1), tensorflow (1.14.0), tensorboardx (2.6), torchvision (0.14.1+cu116), pixman(0.38.0).

 #### Download
-Execution file, configuration file, and models are download from the [zip?????](https://???) file.
+Source code file, configuration file, and models are download from the [zip?????](https://???) file.
 (For reviewers, the password of the file is in the implementation section of the associated manuscript.)

 ## Steps